jessicarush/python-notes/markdown_notes.md

 ## subtitle

-Regular text needs no Markup.
+Regular text needs no Markup/down.

 ## code
 ```
 pip3 install mylibrary
 ```
-Here is some: `inline code`.
+Here is some `inline code`.

 ## blockquotes

 > This is a blockquote
 > You can precede each line with > if you're using hard returns.
 > Or if you're soft wrapping you can just add > to the first line.

 ## lists